jigpu/linuxwacom-wiki-archive/wiki/Waltop_Tablet_Set_Up.md

 If a xsetwacom command stops working your friend is the get command.

-    xsetwacom get "device name" Threshold

-Where Threshold in this example represents the non-functioning parameter you are investigating.
-Also useful are the following.

-    xsetwacom list dev

-    xsetwacom list param

-    xsetwacom list mod

 ### Installing the Script

 While you can change your settings on the fly using xsetwacom commands